Pegasus (Mt. Olympus Water & Theme Park Resort)

-Pegasus is the name of a wooden roller coaster located at Mt.
-Olympus Water & Theme Park in Wisconsin Dells, Wisconsin.
-The coaster was built by Custom Coasters International, and its trains were built by the Philadelphia Toboggan Company.
+Pegasus is a wooden roller coaster located at Mt.
+Olympus Water & Theme Park Resort in Wisconsin Dells, Wisconsin.
+The coaster was built by Custom Coasters International, and its train was built by Philadelphia Toboggan Coasters.

-Pegasus opened in 1996, one year after Cyclops, another Custom Coasters International project at Mt.
-Olympus.

-Track layout

-Pegasus travels over and around Little Titans's drop.
-It covers 1600 ft of track, reaching 60 ft above the ground, and includes a 45 ft drop at speeds reaching approximately 40mph (64km/h).
+The ride opened in 1996, and was the second roller coaster built by Custom Coasters International at the park.
+It is 60 feet (18 m) tall, with a drop of 45 feet (14 m) and top speeds of 40 mph (64 km/h).